 Evaluating the Program

 Pre-Tests and Post-Tests - All participating students are given a Pre-test and a Post-test of the Hands on Banking Curriculum.
 These test scores help measure the overall success of the program and if students are retaining valuable information needed to become financially independent.
+Since the program's inception, over 1,700 students have participated in the classes with 81% increasing their financial skills and knowledge by 31 percentage points.

 Brochure on the SENCA SMART program